vedant14/vedants-journal/journal/Launch Vite+React on GCP.md

 description: I struggled a lot with this particular deployment, hence adding it here for my own future reference
 slug: hosting-react-router-on-GCP
 ---

+I struggled a lot with this particular deployment, hence adding it here for my own future reference
 ## Setting up GCP
 - Create a GCP instance.
 I am creating a e2 micro
 - Allow HTTPS / HTTP.